 9) Entertainment & Sports: where to have the most fun

-In these terms, Hard Rock Punta Cana is standing out for me due to their boulevard with various bars and (usually) daily live music, which is always crowded (before Covid-19 and once travel picks up again after Coronavirus) and where a lot of fun is going on.
+In these terms, Hard Rock Punta Cana is standing out for me due to their boulevard with various bars and (usually) daily live music, which is always crowded (before Covid-19 and even now as travel has resumed after Coronavirus) and where a lot of fun is going on.
 Also breathless is a good option as they have daily activities and parties you can’t find in most other hotels, even though it can’t compete with the massive Riu Party events, accessible from nearly all Riu hotels in Punta Cana.

 If you are looking for sports options, check the watersport activities in your desired all-inclusive resort in Punta Cana.
 In a good hotel, kayaking, Hobie-cats, surfing, paddleboarding, etc. are included.
 Golf courses are also widely available, the same as tennis or basketball courts.
 In the last years, a couple of hotels added a bowling alley to their amenities, however, most of them charge extra to use it.